vuthuyduong/fungiclassifiers/models/README.md

 The result will be saved in the file testdataset.traindataset_genus_cnn_classifier.classified.

-If we wish to calculate the BLAST similarity score for the predictions with a probability >= proba_threshold, then use the following command:

-*CNN/classifyCNN.py -c traindataset_genus_cnn_classifier -i testdataset.fas -mp proba_threshold*

 ## Training and classifying using the DBN model

 To train the DBN model at the genus level, use the following command: